Advocacy

 GDUFA/BsUFA User Fees

 Over 10 years of the Generic and Biosimilar programs at FDA, the generic and biosimilar industry has provided more than $4 billion for review and approval of lower-cost treatments for America’s patients.
-The result is more than $2 trillion in savings to patients – including $469 billion from new generics and more than $12 billion from biosimilars – and a dramatic increase in patient access to life-saving treatments.
+The result is more than $3 trillion in savings to patients, including $445 billion in savings in 2023 for patients and the U.S. healthcare system via FDA-approved generic and biosimilar medicines Savings from biosimilar medicines alone increased to $12.4 billion in 2023 and $36 billion since the first biosimilar entry in 2015.

 Intellectual Property & Patent Reform